Chancellor's Scholars Program

 How are Chancellor's Scholars selected?

-Student recipients must first meet academic benchmarks to be considered.
-The admission committee then reviews leadership accomplishments, service records, and extracurricular activities.
+Chancellor's Scholarship recipients must first meet academic benchmarks to be considered.
+The committee then reviews leadership accomplishments, service records, and extracurricular activities.
 Subsequently, approximately the top two percent of the most talented, accomplished applicants will be invited to participate in on-campus interviews at the Chancellor’s Scholars Weekend in February*.

 What is the academic profile of Chancellor's Scholars?